 The barracks were built for 50 men, but most had 60 to 120 men in them.
 Each man had an area two feet wide by six feet long to sleep in.
 The POWs slept on bamboo slats without mattresses, bedding, and mosquito netting, so diseases spread quickly.

 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.

 The Camp 1 hospital was made up of 30 wards.
 One ward had been missed when the wards were being counted so it was given the name of “Zero Ward.”
 The ward became the place where POWs who were going to die were sent.
 The Japanese were so terrified by it, that they put a fence up around it and would not go near the building.
 Inside the buildings were two rolls of wooden platforms along the walls.
 The sicker POWs were put on the lower platform which had holes cut into them.
 This allowed the POWs to relieve themselves without having to get off the platform.

 On Thursday, July 9, Harry was hospitalized suffering from pneumonia.
+While he was in the hospital, the Japanese took a head count of the POWs.
+Harry was now POW 8066.
 According to the medical roster and the final report on the 192nd, he died of cerebral malaria and pneumonia, at the age of 27, on Thursday, December 24, 1942, at approximately 1:00 PM. and was the 2,535 POW to die at the camp.
 The medical record also shows that he had dysentery.

 In June 1943, Harry’s father made his first attempt to find out if his son was dead or alive.
 The family had learned he was a prisoner in March 1943.